scotthmccoy/scotthmccoy.github.io/_posts/2025-09-02-uplink-grand-tour.md

-**Running Revelation**
+# Grand Tour
+If you're working for ARC, the final mission is a fucking pain.
+You have 15 minutes to infect 20 machines, already a challenging task made more difficult by the remaining Uplink Agents regularly wiping away your progress with Faith.
+Many complain the the mission is nearly impossible, with many suggesting that the final version of Revelation you receive from ARC is a rush job with a bug in it that prevents it from actually spreading - so you may as well use Revelation v1.0 instead because it knocks a system offline for several hours and can't be fixed with Faith.
+Others suggest that killing or imprisoning all the other Uplink agents helps.

+However, the game's source code is available, and it tells a very different story...

+## Running Revelation in the Command Line

-[Running Revelation from the CLI](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/interface/remoteinterface/consolescreen_interface.cpp?ref_type=heads#L615) calls the [3-param version of RunRevelation](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L841) in the plot generator.
+[Running Revelation from the CLI](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/interface/remoteinterface/consolescreen_interface.cpp?ref_type=heads#L615) calls [A 3-param version of RunRevelation](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L841) in the plot generator.

-it scores your hack, giving you a success value is 3 if all security is disabled or bypassed, 2 if some are, and 1 if none are.
+This func scores your hack, giving you a success value of 3 if all security is disabled or bypassed, 2 if some are, and 1 if none are.

-This is reduced by 1 if there’s a trace in progress (and there almost always is when you’re running stuff on the CLI):
+This is reduced by 1 if there’s a trace in progress (and there almost always is when you’re running a command on the CLI):

 ```
   ...